DiogoF17/LPOO_18-19/docs/README.md

 >
 > NOTE: when a PlayerObserver is added as an observer, the update function is also called.
 This is done so that an enemy will pursue the player as soon as it is spawned, and does not have to wait for the player to move.

-#### 4.4 Consequences
+#### 5.4 Consequences
 > Encapsulation and seperation of the code is promoted: the Player class does not know anything about the Enemy class; in fact, it only knows about PlayerObservers and that it needs to notify them, but does not know what they do or how they do it when that occurs.

-### 5. Event Queue and Event Processing
+### 6. Event Queue and Event Processing
-#### 5.1 Problem in Context
+#### 6.1 Problem in Context
 > Previously in our code, in order to detect and process user input, we did the following: if an important key was pressed, we would create an event, and in order to process it we had a big switch statement, that called diferent methods to update the game, given the specific event type.
 We wanted to eliminate this switch statement, as it is a code smell, and find a way to properly process the events generated by user input.

-#### 5.2 The Pattern
+#### 6.2 The Pattern
 > We came to the conclusion that the Command design pattern would be appropriate to solve this issue.
-Instead of processing one event at a time, we now have an event queue, that stores all events that were generated and not yet processed.
+In the main game section, instead of processing one event at a time, we now have an event queue, that stores all events that were generated and not yet processed.
 In order to eliminate the switch statement, the events themselves are the ones calling the apropriate functions.
 For the main controller class to process the events, all it has to do is call the event queue method that processes all the events in it (after that, the queue is emptied).

-#### 5.3 Implementation
+#### 6.3 Implementation
-> Here's how we decided to implement the design pattern:
+> Here's how we decided to implement the design pattern (the diagram shows the design in the part of the project where this design pattern is in "full force", that is, in the main game section.
+We also implemented a similiar version of this in the menus section, but without the event queue, given the simplicity of the user interaction in that part of the game.):
 >
 > ![Alt text](diagrams/UML_Command_1/UML_Command_1.png)
 >